96ibman/FastAPI_sentimentAnalysis_Streamlit/readme.md

 Just enter any sentence and see if the model thinks it's **positive** or **negative**, along with a confidence score.

+> Note: Render might shut down the API so this might not work.
+Try locally instead in this case.
 ---

 ## 📦 Tech Stack